WANdisco/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start.md

    Starting debug                             ... done
    ```

 The HDP sandbox services will automatically start once the container is running.
-This can take up to 5-10 minutes.
+This can take 5-10 minutes.